Tuinity/Tuinity/README.md

 If all you want it a paperclip server jar, just run `./tuinity jar`

-Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run `./tuinity patch` or you can run `./tuinity build` to build the respective API and Server jars.
+Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command in your project root `./tuinity patch` or you can run `./tuinity build` to build the respective api and server jars.

 Either of those should initialize the repo such that you can now start modifying and creating patches.
 The folder `Tuinity-API` is the api repo and the `Tuinity-Server` folder